min9kwak/smoco/README.md

 Self-Supervised Contrastive Learning to Predict the Progression of Alzheimer’s Disease with 3D Amyloid-PET.
 <i>Bioengineering, 10</i>(10), 1141.

+The proposed SMoCo, built upon Momentum Contrast (MoCo), is contrastive learning method to accurately predict the conversion to AD for individuals with mild cognitive impairment (MCI) with 3D amyloid-PET.
+SMoCo uses both labeled and unlabeled data to capture general semantic representations underlying the images.

 ## Requirements
 ### Installation
 To use this package safely, ensure you have the following: